LEADING Scottish clean tech company Nova Innovation has announced the integration of its tidal energy array with Tesla battery storage.

 “This project will utilise both renewable tidal technology and battery storage from one of the World’s pioneers of battery storage, Tesla, to overcome the challenges of current grid constraints and to enable the improved, uninterrupted, provision of low carbon energy not only in Shetland but in other small island communities across Scotland.
 Crucially, however, by undertaking this work in Scotland, we can also play a key role in helping inform the sustainable decarbonisation of energy for communities across the World.”

-The project also has the support of leading environmental charities because of its impact on reducing carbon-intensive energy production.
+The project also has the support of leading environmental charities due to its impact on reducing carbon-intensive energy production.

 “It’s great that the Scottish Government has backed this project and we hope it inspires politicians and others with the confidence to provide further support for ground-breaking technologies to cut climate pollution.”